SAP-samples/btp-terraform-mooc-terra1/units/unit_3_1/README.md

 - the `condition` that points to an expression that must use the value of the variable to return true if the value is valid, or false if it is invalid.
 - The `error_message` that can hold any expression that resolves to a string.

-As an additonal building block that we will use to define the conditions we will especially make use of [functions](https://developer.hashicorp.com/terraform/language/functions) that Terraform provides by default.
+As an additional building block that we will use to define the conditions we will especially make use of [functions](https://developer.hashicorp.com/terraform/language/functions) that Terraform provides by default.

 Let us cover the first constraint for the region.
 We want to check if the value provided for the variable is contained in a list that we define.
 We can use the [contains](https://developer.hashicorp.com/terraform/language/functions/contains) function for that which validates if a given value is part of a list.